Evaluating approximations of the semidefinite cone with trace normalized distance: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the Japan Society for the Promotion of Science through a Grant-in-Aid for Scientific Research ((B)19H02373) from the Ministry of Education, Culture, Sports, Science and Technology of Japan.
+This research was supported by the Japan Society for the Promotion of Science through a Grant-in-Aid for Scientific Research ((B)19H02373) from the Ministry of Education, Culture, Sports, Science and Technology of Japan. {The authors would like to sincerely thank the anonymous reviewers for their thoughtful and valuable comments which have significantly improved the paper.}